November 1, 2010

-Washington, DC – As LifeSmarts state champions are determined at local competitions across the country, the National Consumers League is gearing up for the 2010 National LifeSmarts Championship and has announced a new study aid for coaches and students prepping for nationals: the Question-of-the-Day Calendar.
+Washington, DC – With the 2010-2011 National LifeSmarts Competition well underway in high school classrooms across the country, the National Consumers League has announced a new study aid for coaches and students prepping for nationals: the Question-of-the-Day Calendar.
 Covering a range of subjects from health and safety to personal finance and the environment, the LifeSmarts Question-of-the-Day Calendars are underwritten by major companies, government agencies, and organizations.
-The April calendar, featuring practice questions with an emphasis on consumer rights and responsibilities, was sponsored by Western Union.
+The November calendar, featuring practice questions with an emphasis on consumer rights and responsibilities, was sponsored by Western Union.

-Each month, the official LifeSmarts Web site (www.lifesmarts.org) will feature a calendar containing dozens of retired competition questions for use as a study aid.
+Each month, the official LifeSmarts Web site (www.lifesmarts.org) features a calendar containing dozens of retired competition questions for use as a study aid.
 The LifeSmarts daily calendars provide one challenge question related to the monthly topic area for each school day.

 “Teachers and coaches may use the calendar questions to spur class discussion by asking one question per day, developing a mini-quiz given weekly, or running a simulated LifeSmarts competition,” said LifeSmarts Program Director Lisa Hertzberg.
-“We are grateful for Western Union’s support in making this resource available to students and coaches, especially those who will spend the next several weeks doing some last-minute cramming for the 2010 National LifeSmarts Championship in Miami.”
+“We are grateful for Western Union’s support in making this resource available to students and coaches who are spending this fall prepping to compete in the online and state competitions for a shot at the 2011 National LifeSmarts Championship event in Los Angeles in April.”

-LifeSmarts--the ultimate consumer challenge--is an educational opportunity that develops the consumer and marketplace knowledge and skills of teenagers in a fun way and rewards them for this knowledge.
+LifeSmarts--the ultimate consumer challenge--is an educational opportunity that develops the consumer and marketplace knowledge and skills of teenagers in a fun way and rewards them for the knowledge they demonstrate.
 The program complements the curriculum already in place in high schools and can be used as an activity for classes, groups, clubs, and community organizations.
 LifeSmarts, run as a game-show style competition, is open to all teens in the U.S. in high school and middle school.

 LifeSmarts topics have been chosen to encourage and reward knowledge in the areas that matter most to consumers and workers in today's marketplace: personal finance; health and safety; the environment; technology; and consumer rights and responsibilities.

 In LifeSmarts, teams of four to five teens, coached by an adult participant, compete in district and state matches with the state winners going to the national competition to vie for the national LifeSmarts title.
-The National Consumers League will host the 16th annual LifeSmarts National Competition in Miami Beach, Florida from April 24-27, 2010.
+The National Consumers League will host the 17th annual LifeSmarts National Competition in Los Angeles, California from April 30 – May 3, 2011.